dfinance/docs/staking/delegate_dfi.md

 This section describes process of delegation of DFI to validators in **dfinance** network.

-Any user who has DFI on his account's balance can delegate his DFI to one or multiple validators (though single DFI cannot be used twice).
+Any user who has DFI coins on his account's balance can delegate his DFI to one or multiple validators (though a single DFI cannot be used twice).

 To find validators and delegate you can use our [explorer](https://explorer.testnet.dfinance.co/validators) and [wallet](https://wallet.testnet.dfinance.co/validators), or use **dncli**: